hilton/hilton.github.com/blog/_posts/2023-10-17-backlog-abstraction-layer.md

 [The infinite backlog problem](infinite-backlog) describes how ‘stakeholders’ pollute software development teams’ backlogs with feature requests, and the waste that causes.
-Development teams need small backlogs.
+Development teams need to [shrink their backlogs](backlog-shrinkage).

 ## Just enough backlog

-Developers only need items on the backlog _just in time_: in theory, they only need one item to start next, which the product manager then immediately replaces with the next thing to work on after that.
+Developers only need items on the backlog _just in time_.
-In an ideal world, with a [two-minute product manager](two-minute-rule), developers wouldn’t need a backlog at all.
+In an ideal world, developers wouldn’t need a backlog at all.
-In practice, teams need to queue up some work in advance.
+In practice, it takes time to decide what to work on next, and split the work into development-sized chunks, so teams need to queue up some work in advance.

-Scrum teams who use two-week sprints end up with at least the next sprint on their backlog.
-If they switch to more frequent releases, they could reduce the backlog to a week’s work.

-Teams that also avoid large development teams can reduce the backlog even further.
+A small team that plans a week ahead only needs a small backlog.
 A week’s work for 4-6 developers leaves so few backlog items that you can use really simple tools, and have much shorter meetings.

 The small backlog solution requires two things: